siliconwitchery/s1-sdk/README.md

 ## Project Structure

-The S1 SDK contains minimal files for configuring the S1 Module peripherals.
-Outside of that you're free to use the Nordic SDK examples.
-Each example in the S1 SDK is closely based around a nordic example.
-By including `s1.mk` at the top of your own project's makefile, you will have access to the S1 configuration APIs.
+The S1 SDK contains minimal files and an API header for configuring the S1 Module peripherals.
+Outside of that you're free to use the Nordic APIs directly.
+Each example in the S1 SDK is closely based around a Nordic SDK example.
+By including `s1.mk` at the top of your project's `Makefile`, and `s1.h` in your `main.c` file, you will have access to the S1 configuration APIs.

-Include `#include "s1.h"` in your own `main.c` file to access the S1 API.

 Be sure to pull this repository occasionally to receive bugfixes and updated features.

-## Help out
+## Give us feedback

-As this is a new project, we'd love for those using the S1 to let us know of any bugs or improvement you think of.
+As this is a new project, we'd love for those using the S1 to let us know of any bugs or ideas for improvement.
 File them on the [GitHub issue tab](https://github.com/siliconwitchery/s1-sdk/issues).